csound-flossmanual/csound-floss/README.md

 ### Requirements

 - pandoc 2.3+
-- nodejs 17 or later
+- nodejs 17.x or later
-- yarn
+- yarn 1.x but no later (make sure it's less than 2.x)

 ## Developing